CaldeiraG/hardware-stuff/homelab.md

 This will eventually replace the 2TB drive and become the main storage server for the media server.
 It will most likely run as RAID 0 so I get the most out of it and video files or generally available series is not a concern if I lose it.
 These will probably last long enough and if I ever need more storage a bigger NAS (or a dedicated storage server) will overcome it

-## Network In progress - 2x Unifi U6-Lite + Asus AX56U (ISP router in bridge mode)
+## Network In progress

 - 2x Unifi U6-Lite
 - Asus AX56U as replacement for ISP router with AsusWRT-Merlin
-- USW-Lite-8-POE
+- USW-Lite-8-POE powers the homelab, one of the U6-Lites and the PC